pcarrier/srv.us/README.md

 Hello through srv.us!
 ```

-## Notes

-If you forget the syntax, `ssh srv.us` prints an example.

-URLs outside [the GitHub and GitLab subdomains](#github--gitlab-subdomains) are derived from the SSH key and number (1 and 2 in examples).

-### Staying up

-`ssh` eventually terminates when the connection is lost or the service restarted.
-- To reconnect automatically in your shell, use `until ssh srv.us -R 1:localhost:3000; do echo Restarting…; done`.
-- To use as a service on Linux that reconnects automatically, see [systemd service](systemd.md).
-- To use as a launch agent on MacOS that reconnects automatically, see [launchd launch agent](launchd.md).

-### Load balancing

-When there are multiple tunnels for a URL, client connections are spread between them randomly.
-We do not perform any health checks.

-### GitHub & GitLab subdomains
+## GitHub & GitLab subdomains

-We look up SSH keys in GitHub and GitLab; if either service authorizes your SSH key for your login, we also expose your services over correspondingly named URLs.
+If either GitHub or GitLab authorizes your SSH key for your login, we also expose your services over correspondingly named URLs.

 For example, for login `jdoe`:
 - On GitHub, service 1 is also [jdoe.gh.srv.us](https://jdoe.gh.srv.us/), service 2 [jdoe--2.gh.srv.us](https://jdoe--2.gh.srv.us/);